amg1983/ArduinoButton/README.md

     case Button::DOUBLE_CLICK:
       Serial.write("DOUBLE_CLICK\n");
       break;
-  }
+    //...
+    //Other statuses: CLICK, RELEASED, PRESSED, DOUBLE_PRESSED, LONG_PRESSED }
   ```

 ## Diagram

 ![](button_diagram_w.png?raw=true)
-### Single time events
+## Single time events
 ###### 1. CLICK
 Triggered when the button is clicked.
 You shouldn't use CLICK if you want to detect also double or long clicks.
 In that case you should wait for CLICK_CONFIRMED
 ###### 2. DOUBLE_CLICK
 The button was double clicked.
-To trigger this event, the maximum interval between clicks has to be less than 500ms.
+To trigger this event, the maximum interval between clicks has to be less than 500 ms.
 ###### 3. LONG_CLICK
-The button is pressed for 500ms
+The button is pressed for 500 ms.
 ###### 4. CLICK_CONFIRMED
-Triggered if 500ms after a CLICK event no DOUBLE_CLICK or LONG_CLICK events are detected
+Triggered if 500 ms after a CLICK event no DOUBLE_CLICK or LONG_CLICK events are detected.
-### Single time events
+## Single time events
 ###### 1. RELEASED
 The button is not pressed.
 ###### 2. PRESSED